-GUC proudly joined the efforts of the American Public Power Association’s (APPA’s) Light Up Navajo initiative during June.
+GUC proudly joined the efforts of the American Public Power Association’s (APPA’s) Light Up Navajo initiative during 2021 and 2022.
 Light Up Navajo is a mutual aid project that builds electric lines to bring power to Navajo Nation families without electricity.
 The initiative brings together volunteer crews from public power utilities across the country.
-A team of GUC employees travelled to Arizona in June to assist in this effort.
+A team of GUC employees travelled twice to Arizona in June to assist in this effort.

 The Navajo Nation is 27,000 square miles of service area that makes providing electricity no small task.
 The terrain, distance between the homes, and the sheer size of the area makes it difficult to get families the necessities that many U.S. households take for granted.

 Approximately 30% of the 50,000 homes in Navajo Nation did not have electricity when APPA’s project began in 2019.
 Not having electricity means that these families can’t have groceries last for more than a few days, kids do their homework under the light in the family car, and they pay a lot to run generators as needed.
 Most of us cannot imagine life without a refrigerator or lighting in our homes.
 For so many in the Navajo Nation, that was their daily reality before this project.

 “The first time I heard of Light Up Navajo was at the APPA Rodeo and I wondered how I could get involved,” said Overhead Lineworker First Class David Guy.
 “When GUC asked for volunteers, I immediately volunteered.”